- Training & Events

 In two of my recent columns, I noted that I was reevaluating my position on synthetic versus mineral oil and the types of filtration that should be used on the modern automobile.
-I have been writing this column for longer than three years, and as I read through my earlier works, I’ve noticed that things have changed - not only in the 40+ years of my experience in the auto repair industry, but constants and standards have also shifted over the years from that first column in 2001.
+I have been writing this column for longer than three years, and as I read through my earlier works, I’ve noticed that things have changed - not only in the 40+ years of my experience in the auto repair industry, but constants and standards have also shifted over the years from that first column.

 Being older and hopefully wiser, I can therefore conclude that only young men and women would dare to carve things in stone.
 Older folks know that many notions once accepted as fact are going to change, and hopefully for the better.

 I suggest you go to www.machinerylubrication.com and review all of my columns to see the changes.
 I expect that those of you experienced in the lubrication techniques and methods written in those pages would recognize these subtle changes in other articles as well as in your work environments.